daniel-ob/CS50W/5_Capstone/capstone/README.md

 ### Other

 - **Account validation**:
-  - For sake of security, an admin validation is needed to activate user accounts.
+  - For sake of security, a staff validation is needed to activate user accounts.
-  - When a new user registers, account is set as "inactive" (user cannot log-in yet) and a notification email is sent to admins.
+  - When a new user registers, account is set as "inactive" (user cannot log-in yet) and a notification email is sent to all staff members.
   - As soon as account is set as 'active', a notification email is sent to user.
 - **API**: User orders can be managed using an API.
 See [API reference](#api-section) for further details.
 - **Mobile-responsiveness**: This has been achieved using Bootstrap framework in user interface.
 Moreover, Django admin interface is also mobile responsive.